csr/wookieepedia-full-stack/README.md

 ## Behind the scenes

-We make te assumption that the [swapi](https://swapi.dev/) data will not change often.
+We make the assumption that the [swapi](https://swapi.dev/) data will not change often.
 After all, it's not every day that a new Star Wars movie comes out.
 We can therefore save the entire dataset in the backend application and then serve from that dataset.
 This way our backend application can handle a lot of traffic and more tan the [10,000 request per day](https://swapi.dev/documentation#rate) supported by the [swapi](https://swapi.dev/).

 ## License